wdlingit/saddle-implement/README.md

            -GAmutation   : GA parameter mutation (default: 0.05)
 ```

+Note that it seems that the option `-rand` is affecting the initial generation only.
+This might because `AI::Genetic::Pro` is generating random numbers by some specific module.

 The input file `genePairedPrimerFile` is as described for script `saddle_pair.pl`.
 Other files with name prefix `outPrefix` are:
 1. `<outPrefix>.score`: GA parameters at the beginning, and the best and the worst badness for each generation/iteration.
 2. `<outPrefix>.bestN`: primer pair combination of best N individuals.
 This number can be specified by `-report`.